Zilliqa/ZRC/zrcs/zrc-6.md

 4. ZRC-6 is compatible with ZRC-X since every callback name is prefixed with `ZRC6_`.

+5. ZRC-6 features pausable token transfers, minting, and burning because it is designed for failure.

-5. ZRC-6 features batch minting such that multiple NFTs can be minted in one transaction.
+6. ZRC-6 features batch minting such that multiple NFTs can be minted in one transaction.

-6. ZRC-6 features contract ownership transfer by making the contract owner mutable.
+7. ZRC-6 features contract ownership transfer by making the contract owner mutable.

 ## III.
 Motivation